charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Why Does This Problem Matter?

+As more research has been done with large language models (LLMs), one common result is increasing the size of the model.
+In recent years, the size of models have grown exponentially, and models cannot fit in single GPU memory.
+Thus, one goal now is to use fewer parameters and find ways to represent large models more compactly.
+Existing research has been done to build more efficient LLMs, such as the Lottery Ticket hypothesis to make smaller networks (find important parts of the network, throw away the rest) and distillation.
+At the same time, another issue lies with attention.

 Transformer-based language models have become central to a wide variety of NLP tasks, but they quickly become impractical for very long sequences due to quadratic complexity.
 Improving their attention efficiency can:

 -   **Enable Longer Contexts**: Handle documents or tasks requiring thousands of tokens.